Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Dataset Construction

 \paragraph{\bf Annotation Guidelines} For annotating triggers, we define a set of guidelines as furnished below.
 We define a \textbf{\textit{trigger}} as any utterance in the contextual history of the target utterance (the utterance for which the trigger is to be identified) that follows the following properties: \begin{enumerate} \item The whole utterance or a part of utterance directly influences a change in emotion of the target speaker.

-\item The speaker of the trigger utterance can be a different speaker or the same as the target speaker.
+\item The utterance can be uttered by a different speaker or the target speaker.

-\item The target utterance can also be classified as a trigger utterance if it also contributes to the emotion flip of the target speaker.
+\item The target utterance can also be classified as a trigger utterance if it contributes to the emotion-flip of the target speaker.
 For example, if a person's emotion changes from \textit{neutral} to \textit{sad} because of some sad message that she is conveying herself, then the target utterance is the one responsible for the shift.

-\item There can be more than one trigger responsible for a single emotion flip.
+\item There can be more than one trigger responsible for a single emotion-flip.

-\item Since we deal with textual data only, it is possible that the reason behind an emotion flip is not evident from the data (for example, when the flip occurs due to a visual stimulus).
+\item Since we deal with textual data only, it is possible that the reason behind an emotion-flip is not evident from the data (for example, when the flip occurs due to a visual stimulus).
 In such cases, no utterance can be marked as a trigger. \end{enumerate}

-The alpha-reliability inter-annotator agreement \cite{krippendorff2011computing} was $\alpha=0.816$.
-Figures \ref{fig:esr:example} shows a few example scenarios from our dataset.
+We calculate the alpha-reliability inter-annotator agreement \cite{krippendorff2011computing} between each pair of annotators, $\alpha_{AB}=0.824$, $\alpha_{AC}=0.804$, and $\alpha_{BC}=0.820$.
+To find out the overall agreement score, we take the average score, $\alpha=0.816$.
+Figure \ref{fig:esr:example} shows a few example scenarios from our dataset.
 While Figures \ref{fig:trigger:example:normal}, \ref{fig:trigger:example:multiple}, and \ref{fig:trigger:example:self-trigger} illustrate the case when two participants are involved in a conversation, Figure \ref{fig:trigger:example:multiparty} shows an example where more than two speakers are involved.
-We considered only those dialogues where speakers experience emotion flip.
-After removing dialogues with no emotion flip, we were left with $834$ dialogues in the training set, which account for $4,001$ utterances with emotion flips.
+For our work, we considered only those dialogues where speakers experience at least one emotion-flip.
+After removing dialogues with no emotion-flip, we were left with $834$ dialogues in the training set, which account for $4,001$ utterances with emotion flips.
 These dialogues were annotated by three annotators according to the above guidelines for identifying triggers.
-Among three annotators, two of the annotators were male and one was female.
+Among three annotators, two of the annotators were male, and one was female.
 All of them were researchers with 3-10 years of experience.
-They belong to the age-group of 30-40.
-Though we employed 3 expert annotators in our annotation phase, the process does not require experts (linguistics, social-scientists, etc.).
+They belong to the age group of 30-40.
+Though we employed three expert annotators in our annotation phase, the process does not require experts (linguistics, social scientists, etc.).
 Since the annotation guidelines that we provide above are very generic, they can easily be extended to other dialogue datasets by crowdsourcing.
 We wanted to prepare our labeled dataset as accurately as possible as it would be the first dataset of its kind.